Edna Walling: Training

 With the encouragement of her mother, Walling was awarded her government certificate in horticulture at Burnley College in December 1917, and after some years as a jobbing gardener she commenced her own landscape design practice in the 1920s.
 Garden construction rather than horticulture interested her most, and she sought work from Melbourne's architects, and secured commissions including several from the fashionable architect Marcus Martin.
 She "went on to design some significant Arts and Crafts gardens".

 Bickleigh Vale

 In the 1920s, as Australia's first woman land developer, Walling began to create a village at Mooroolbark on the outskirts of Melbourne called Bickleigh Vale.
-With its unique collection of charming houses and gardens Bickleigh Vale is one of her most acclaimed achievements.
+It is one of her most acclaimed achievements.
 It was designed to be 'the nucleus of an English village' and she built the first cottage, named after the village of Sonning on the River Thames in England, as her own home, though it had to be completely rebuilt after a disastrous fire.
 She sold subdivisions of the land only to people who were prepared to accept designs for a cottage and garden prepared by her.